 The Boma Guesthouse - Entebbe

-This small, friendly guesthouse is set in tropical gardens in a leafy suburb on the edge of Entebbe, a short drive from the airport.
+The Boma Guesthouse is a small, friendly guesthouse set in tropical gardens in a leafy suburb on the edge of Entebbe, a short drive from the airport.
 Boma Guesthouse's 11 guest rooms have been decorated with an African theme.
 They all have large beds with mosquito nets and a small living area with a table and chairs.

 The bar and restaurant are set in pretty gardens with wonderful views of Lake Victoria, a lovely spot for enjoying afternoon tea or a sundowner.